Disadvantages of buying a Franchise

 KPIs (Minimum Performance Targets)

-Fixed Terms
+Fixed Terms | Periods

 may not be able to sell the Franchised Business;

-may not be compensated by the Franchisor;
+may not be compensated by the franchisor;

-is unable to continue trading under the Franchisor's brand or use the Franchisor's know-how, etc.
+is unable to continue trading under the franchisor's brand or use the franchisor's know-how, etc.

-As such, when buying a Franchised Business it is important to ensure the initial term and any renewal terms of the Franchise Agreement are sufficiently long enough to obtain a return on the investment.
+As such, when buying a Franchised Business it is important to ensure the initial term and any renewal terms of the franchise agreement are sufficiently long enough to obtain a return on the investment.

 Territory Selection